 Nature is the supreme school-teacher as well as the master textbook.
 USDOI Report of the Director of the National Park Service to the Secretary of the Interior, June 30, 1926 page 6.

-Castle Crest Wildflower Trail was constructed in 1929, and remains an important example of early National Park Service educational program development of the 1920s and 1930s.
+Castle Crest Wildflower Trail was constructed in 1929, and it remains an important example of early National Park Service educational program development of the 1920s and 1930s.
 It demonstrates several of the techniques used to interpret a park’s natural resources during this period, incorporating both a self-guided nature trail and a wildflower garden.

 The Castle Crest Wildflower Trail is significant as the first trail and wildflower garden planned, constructed, and used specifically for interpretational purposes as part of Crater Lake National Park’s educational program.
 The early development of this program was highly influenced by Dr. John C. Merriam, who was appointed in 1928 by the Secretary of the Interior to a committee to study educational possibilities of the national parks.

 From 1928 to 1945, Merriam developed the educational program at Crater Lake, using the park as experimental grounds.
-Merriam intended Crater Lake’s educational program to become an example for all parks to follow.
+Merriam intended for Crater Lake’s educational program to become an example for all parks to follow.
 Merriam established the interpretational foundations of the education program by determining the park’s interpretive theme: the processes of volcanism and its influence in the creation of the Crater Lake landscape.
 During this time, eleven nature trails were built specifically for interpretation purposes.
 These trails were differentiated from bridle trails and fire access trails in the park master plans.
 The Castle Crest Wildflower Trail was the first of these interpretative trails.

 Castle Crest Wildflower Trail, originally called the “Castle Crest Garden,” is also one example of the wild flower displays that were created in several national parks in the 1920s and 1930s.
 Wildflowers were typically displayed at the parks using two main techniques: 1) a cut flower display, labeled and maintained at the park’s museum, naturalist’s office, or lodge, or 2) a labeled wildflower garden.